Kapten Boat Collars have passed survey every time

 c) Chemically inert in relation to structural materials with which it is in contact or other substances with which the buoyancy component is likely to be in contact.

-Many customers who use hire-boats are not familiar with driving boats or aware of how careful they must be when moving around so as not to tip it, causing dangerous situations.
-Statistics show that commercial hire boats hold the highest percentage of accidents due to collisions with other boats, customers' falling overboard and accidental groundings.
+Statistics show that commercial hire boats hold the highest percentage of accidents due to collisions with other vessels, customers falling overboard and accidental groundings.

-*Each boat must be individually tested and results may vary due to differences in boat design and composition.
+*Each boat must be individually tested, since results may vary due to differences in boat design and composition.